 If you are receiving a Federal Direct Loan for the first time, you must complete an electronic Master Promissory Note, and Loan Entrance Counseling online.
 Your loan will not disburse to your account if these items have not been completed.

 If you are registered for less than the number of credits (full-time, three-quarter time, etc.) your award letter states, your aid will not disburse to your account.
 Once you are registered for the correct number, your aid will automatically disburse to your account.
-If you change your mind, and wish to stay enrolled at a lower credit load, let us know by filling out an Administrative Request, or emailing our office at firstname.lastname@example.org.
+If you change your mind, and wish to stay enrolled at a lower credit load, let us know by filling out an Administrative Request or by contacting us.
 We will make the adjustment in your record, revise your aid if necessary, and it will then disburse to your account.
 Generally, you will not be eligible for aid if you are less than a half-time student.
 Your aid is based on full-time enrollment unless you tell us differently.

 Disbursement of Aid/Refund

 Most financial aid is disbursed directly to your student account at UW-Superior.
 If there are funds left after your semester bill is paid, they will be distributed to you as a refund.
-Refunds are issued by activating your Higher One Easy Refund Card, which is mailed to you after you are accepted to UW-Superior and registered for classes.
-Upon activation, you may choose one of two options to receive your refund: Higher One debit/checking account or ACH to your personal checking account.
+Information on how to obtain your refund will be mailed to you.
+You may choose one of two options to receive your refund: ACH to your personal checking account or to a BankMobile refund card.
 The option you choose will determine how quickly your refund will be available to you.
 Financial aid may be disbursed to your student account no sooner than 10 days before the beginning of a semester.
 Once you see that aid has been disbursed to your student account, a refund will be available as early 1-4 days later, depending on your refund preference.